This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Combine all ingredients into your cocktail shaker of choice.

-- Fill with ice, vigorously shake, and pour into two chilled cocktail glasses.
+- Fill with ice, vigorously shake, and pour into a chilled cocktail glass.

 Comments